Palpitations

 Emotional or psychological causes

-Palpitations along with feeling frightened or worried may be due to emotional or psychological causes such as panic attacks, stress or anxiety.
-These can be very unsettling but normally do not cause any serious problems.
+Palpitations along with feeling frightened or worried may be due to emotional or psychological causes, eg, panic attacks, stress or anxiety.
+These can be very unsettling but don't normally cause any serious problems.

 Heart conditions